edamame-descent/anon/reference_files/reference_files_description.md

 - raw_DMS_phenotype_name (str): Name of the column in the raw DMS that we used as fitness score.
 - raw_DMS_directionality (int): Sign of the correlation between the DMS_phenotype column values and protein fitness in the raw DMS files.
 In any given DMS, the directionality is 1 if higher values of the measurement are associated with higher fitness, and -1 otherwise.
 For simplicity, we adjusted directionality in the final ProteinGym benchmarks so that a higher value of DMS_score is always associated with higher fitness.
 Consequently, correlations between model scores and the final DMS_score values should always be positive (unless the predictions from the considered model are worse than random for that DMS).
 - raw_DMS_mutant_column (str): Name of the column in the raw DMS that indicates which mutants were assayed.
+- Replicates (str): Description of replicates
+- Pdb_file (str): Path to the predicted structure (all available for download)
+- Coarse_selection_type (str): The broad "functional category" of the assay, which is used for aggregation (see the appendix for the different definitions of these categories).

 ## Raw DMS assays files